WhoIsJack/DySTrack/docs/source/usage/_includes/start_dystrack_manager_instructions.rst

    .. admonition:: Tip
       :class: tip

-      Instead of typing the entire paths file path into the console, you can drag and drop the config file and the target directory into the console and the Windows console will automatically write out their paths.
+      Instead of typing the entire file paths into the console, you can drag and drop the config file and the target directory into the console, which will automatically write out the full path.

    If everything is configured correctly, you should see the following message: